donnay/interesting-octopus/src/pages/index.md

     title: Welcome!
     image: images/JungleCampCropped.jpg
     content: >
-      This site is devoted to a retro-paper based Role Playing Game.
-Where the adventures are only limited by your imagination!
-The games was developed by high school kids in Calgary, Alberta, Canada.
+      This site is devoted to Genesis a retro-paper based Role Playing Game.
+Where the scale of adventures are only limited by your imagination!
+This game was developed by high school kids in Calgary, Alberta, Canada.
 It has been remastered and posted publicly for all to enjoy.<br> The rules of Genesis are divided into books or 'caudex'.
 There is the Caudex Regulum, the book of Rules.